MichelBartz/LDtk-Monogame-Api/README.md

 var player = entities.GetEntity<Player>();
 ```

-Currently we do have a hard dependency on `GraphicsDevice` but it is something we want to move away from.
+Currently we do have a hard dependency on `GraphicsDevice` to generate `Texture2D` but it is something we want to move away from.

 ## Roadmap